 Instagram and Facebook have made this a very popular hike.
 The view from the top of Reinebringen truly is spectacular.
 When I first saw this view several years ago, the Lofoten Islands got bumped up to the top of my travel wish list.
 This is just another example of how social media is influencing where people choose to travel.

-However, the high traffic on Reinebringen is seriously damaging the trail.
-Trail erosion and rock falls are becoming a common occurrence, sometimes injuring other hikers on the trail.
+The high traffic on Reinebringen seriously damaged the trail.
+Trail erosion and rock falls became a common occurrence, sometimes injuring other hikers on the trail.
 In fact, on August 24, 2019, a lady was injured when she was struck on the head by a falling rock and she had to be airlifted off of the mountain.

 Between 2016 and 2021, stone steps were added to the trail to help cut down on erosion and make the trail safer to hike.